How to get the most out of your database

 Database optimisation is all about making the right changes which make the biggest difference to your customer.
 But it’s worth considering where you’re making those changes.
 Look to optimise queries that cause user-visible problems, impact other queries, or cause significant loads to the server.
 This will prove beneficial, as optimising a query that generates a significant percentage of your database’s overall load can make a huge difference to your organisation’s bottom line.

 Predict and identify potential issues before they disrupt the business

 Keeping your database in tip-top condition makes a huge difference to your organisation.
-Tools such as SolarWinds® provide intelligent recommendations based on best practices for faster troubleshooting.
+Tools such as SolarWinds® database performance management solutions provide intelligent recommendations based on best practices for faster troubleshooting.
 With anomaly detection fueled by machine learning, it’s easy to identify potential issues before they’ve really made an impact on your business.

 Streamline your database deployments with continuous delivery